Funded by the Illinois Soybean Association checkoff program.

 • By advancing technology capabilities, farmers will have a more clear and specific view of SCN population levels, activity and density across their fields.
 This will allow them to be more precise in their management of SCN.

-ADDITIONAL RESEACHERS:
+ADDITIONAL RESEARCHERS:

 • Dr. Ahmad Fakhoury, Professor, Southern Illinois University